-Triple C’s partnership with Pennrose will result in the expansion of affordable housing opportunities for homeless veterans and families, with a set aside of 44 units in 172 units of luxury apartments.
+Triple C’s recent partnership with Pennrose resulted in the expansion of affordable housing opportunities for homeless veterans and families, with a set aside of 44 units for special needs in 172 units of luxury apartments.
 Triple C’s onsite supportive services will provide all residents general support and case management services to maximize overall quality of life.

 Property Developed via Partnerships